TimeLineAnnotator/desktop/README.md

 ## Acknowledgments

 The TiLiA interface was greatly influenced by Brent Yorgason's Audio Timeliner, which can be found at https://www.singanewsong.org/audiotimeliner/.
-I thank the author for developing and freely distributing his software.
+I thank the author for the development and free distribution his software.